charith-sunku/Romi_Line_Follower/README.md

 ***INSERT TASK DIAGRAM HERE***

 ### Shares
 The transfer of all inter-task variables is done with the `task_share.py`.
-This module creates `Share` objects that are passed into each task.
+This module allows the creation `Share` objects that are passed into each task.
 Each task also has the ability to read and write to the Shares it has access to.
 Using `Share` objects avoids the use of global variables as inter-task variables.

 | **Share Name**      | **Data Type** | **Description**                     |
 |---------------------|---------------|--------------------------------------|